wellyshen/react-cool-onclickoutside/README.md

 ### Parameters

-You must pass the `callback` to use this hook and you can access the [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) or [TouchEvent](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent) via the `event` parameter as below:
+You must pass the `callback` to use this hook and you can access the [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) or [TouchEvent](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent) via the `event` parameter as below.

 ```js
 const callback = event => {